Natural Environment KRA

 By reducing bushfire risk, we can protect our community and our natural environment.

-We work hard to do this through our firebreak and risk reduction efforts, private property inspections, enforcement of fire reduction notices, risk management plans for major reserves and more.
+We work to do this through our firebreak and risk reduction efforts, private property inspections, enforcement of fire reduction notices, risk management plans for major reserves and more.

-• 80 per cent of our water allocation used in 2022/23
+80 per cent allocation used in 2023

 See how we're protecting the natural environment